featurist/pogoscript/README.md

 Which is the same as:

-    hash {"Set-Cookie" = cookie; Location @redirect}
+    hash {"Set-Cookie" = cookie.
+Location @redirect}

-Referencing a hash follows the same syntax as referencing a list, or if the field name is a proper name, then either dot notation or field reference:
+Referencing a hash follows the same syntax as referencing a list, only it can use normal names as well as expressions:

     header = hash ("Set-Cookie" = cookie, Location @redirect)